Eggshell and semi-gloss paints are two popular pants. But what’s the difference between both types of paints?

 - To protect surfaces from moisture, water, and scratches.

 Eggshell Paint vs Semi-Gloss Paint

 To compare both types of paints, we’ll use their features to see which paint is superior.

-Here is a table that shows the major differences between semi-gloss paint and eggshell paint.
+Here is a table that shows the major differences between these two finishes:

 |Eggshell Paint||Semi-Gloss Paint|

 |Level of Sheen||Low||High|

 |Moisture Resistance||Poor||Very Good|